Optimal Scaling of MCMC Beyond Metropolis: Conclusions

 \section{Conclusions}

-We obtain optimal scaling and acceptance rates for a large set of acceptance functions.
-In doing so, we found that the scaling factor of $1/d$ for the proposal variance holds for all acceptance functions, indicating that the acceptance functions are not likely to affect the rate of convergence, and mainly impact the constants associated with that rate.
+We obtain optimal scaling and acceptance rates for a large class of acceptance functions.
+In doing so, we found that the scaling factor of $1/d$ for the proposal variance holds for all acceptance functions, indicating that the acceptance functions are not likely to affect the rate of convergence, just the constants associated with that rate.
 Thus, practitioners need not hesitate in switching to other acceptance functions when the MH acceptance probability is not tractable, as long as Corollary~\ref{corr:1} is used to tune their algorithm accordingly.
-Also note that there is an inverse relationship between optimal variance and AOAR (see Table \ref{tab:results}) implying that when dealing with sub-optimal acceptance functions, the algorithm seeks larger jumps.
+There is also an inverse relationship between optimal variance and AOAR (see Table \ref{tab:results}) implying that when dealing with sub-optimal acceptance functions, the algorithm seeks larger jumps.
+The computational cost of the Bernoulli factory we present for $\alpha_r^{\text{R}}$ in Appendix~\ref{sec:BF} increases with $r$.
+Given the large jump in the optimal acceptance probability from $r = 1$ to $r = 2$, the development of more efficient Bernoulli factories is an important problem for future work.

+The assumption of starting from stationarity is a restrictive one.
+For MH with Gaussian proposals, the scaling factor of $1/d$ is still optimal when the algorithm is in the transient phase \citep{christensen2005,jourdain2014,kuntz2019}.
+The optimal acceptance probability may vary depending on the starting distribution.
+We envision similar results are viable for the general class of acceptance functions, and this is important future work.
 Our results are limited to only Gaussian proposals and trivially decomposable target densities.
 Other proposal distributions may make use of the gradient of the target e.g. Metropolis-adjusted Langevin algorithm \citep{roberts1996} and Hamiltonian Monte Carlo \citep{duaneHMC1987}.
 In problems where $\alpha_{\text{MH}}$ cannot be used, the gradient of the target density is likely unavailable, thus limiting our attention to a Gaussian proposal is reasonable.
-On the other hand, generalizations to other target distributions would be worthwhile.
-For MH algorithms, \cite{bedard2008,sher:rob:2009} relax the independence assumption in the target, while \cite{roberts2001} relax the identically distributed assumption.
-Additionally, \cite{yang2020} present a proof of weak convergence for MH for more general target distributions.
+On the other hand, generalizations to other target distributions is important.
+For MH algorithms, \cite{bedard2008,sher:rob:2009} relax the independence assumption, while \cite{roberts2001} relax the identically distributed assumption.
+Additionally, \cite{yang2020} present a proof of weak convergence for MH for more general targets, and \cite{schmon2021optimal} provide optimal scaling results for general Bayesian targets using large-sample asymptotics.
 In these situations, extensions to other acceptance probabilities are similarly possible.
 Additionally, we encourage future work in optimal scaling to leverage our proof technique to demonstrate results for the wider class of acceptance probabilities.